-Foodies around the country will be busy making the most of the fact that we’re slap bang in the middle of truffle season right now.
-This mysterious underground mushroom that can command up to twice the price of gold creates the kind of culinary awe that other foods could only dream of emulating.
-While countries such as Italy and Spain are famed for their truffles, you might be surprised to learn that Australia is now one of the largest truffle-growing nations in the world.
+Foodies around the country will be making the most of the fact that we’re slap bang in the middle of truffle season right now.
+This underground mushroom that can command up to twice the price of gold creates the kind of culinary awe that other foods could only dream of emulating.
+While countries like Italy and Spain are famed for their truffles, you might be surprised to learn that Australia is now one of the largest truffle-growing nations.

 “Of course, while they’re difficult to grow they’re also difficult to find,” Wood says.
 “They’re probably the only crop I know of that humans use an animal to find.”

 While you may be more familiar with truffle pigs, the best way to hunt for truffles is by using specially scent-trained truffle dogs.
 This is partly because, when a pig finds a truffle, they will most likely try to eat it.
-(Fun fact: only sows are used as truffle pigs, because to a sow, a truffle smells like a boar’s testosterone.)
+Fun fact: only sows are used as truffle pigs.
+Why?
+Because to a sow, a truffle smells like a boar’s testosterone.

-“In these days of COVID you can’t be handling things, but in ordinary circumstances, what you do is smell the truffle and choose the aroma you like, then check the firmness, to check for ripeness.
+“In these days of COVID you can’t be handling things,” he says.
+“But ordinarily, what you do is smell the truffle and choose the aroma you like.
+Then check the firmness, to check for ripeness.
 You want a nice hard truffle; you don’t want anything that’s spongy or squishy.”

-Truffle newbies may also be intrigued to learn that there is such a thing as terroir when it comes to truffles, just as there is with wine.
+Truffle newbies may also be intrigued to learn that there is such a thing as terroir when it comes to truffles.
+Yep, just as there is with wine.

 So how does an expert like Wood like to eat his truffles?
 For such an outstanding hero ingredient, it’s best to keep everything else as simple as possible.

 “I’m a big fan of truffle scrambled eggs,” Wood says.
 “Another favourite is roast chicken stuffed with truffle.
-I’ll make the stuffing and add some truffle to it, and slice some truffle and slide that under the skin.
-Then I wrap it up in cling wrap, and keep it in the fridge for 24 hours, so the bird takes on a truffle aroma even before you roast it.
+I’ll make the stuffing and add some truffle to it.
+Then I’ll slice some truffle and slide that under the skin.
+Then I wrap it up in cling wrap, and keep it in the fridge for 24 hours.
+The bird takes on a truffle aroma even before you roast it.
 Finally, I’ll add just a little bit of truffle in the gravy to serve.

 “But truffles are pretty versatile to work with.
 Fats and heat are the key things that you need to produce a good truffle meal.”

 Truffle Melbourne normally runs an annual festival, which this year had to be cancelled.
-But to keep fans happy, the team behind the festival produced Truffle Confidential, an online series featuring the best of what the festival can offer.
+But to keep fans happy, the team behind the festival produced Truffle Confidential.
+This online series features the best of what the festival can offer.
 The series is still available online for truffle devotees who want to get their fix.